 Every year we attend the party, we wear new “ugly” (or some might say super stylish) Christmas sweaters.
 Above is one year I wore a dinosaur Christmas sweater and Sarah wore the manatee Christmas sweater.
 We got a ton of compliments on these.
 While the sweaters we got are sold out, you can check Amazon for Blizzard Bay Ugly Christmas Sweaters and Alex Stevens Ugly Christmas Sweaters for other hilarious (and surprisingly stylish, in some cases) designs.

 If you want something that is more Disney-fied, there are other options.
-Given all of the hype surrounding the Rogue One: A Star Wars Story, here’s a great Christmas R2-D2 Sweater for men.
+This Classic Mickey Mouse Sweater is great (and cheap!).
+Given all of the hype surrounding the Star Wars: The Last Jedi, here’s a great Christmas R2-D2 Sweater for men.
 Say what you will about Frozen, but this Olaf Christmas Sweater for ladies is awesome!

 Christmas Accessories – If you’re not down with the sweaters, or want to take it a step further, grab an Illuminated Christmas Light Necklace.
 It’s just like the one they sell in the Magic Kingdom, but it’s a lot less expensive!
 This cool Christmas Scarf is great.
 Candy Cane Elf Stockings for ladies are both practical and festive.
 These Reindeer Antlers are also pretty…uhh…stylish? 😉